mircomunch/cooker_meter/README.md

 - Login
   - user
   - GREATERcooker
-- Plug the load trough
+- Plug the load trough the socket

 ### How to use dashboard
-- Manage
+- Manage test
-  - Insert new test
+  - Insert new test (Unique ID, name and description)
-  - Run a test and check the running info
+  - Run a test and check the running info selecting the acquisition period (1s - 120s)
   - Delete a test
   - See all tests' status
 - Setting
-  - Check socket status
+  - Check system status (Socket connection state, last seen, RPi CPU temperature)
-  - Set date and time
+  - Get and set current date and time
-  - Download Database / Reboot system
+  - Download Database / Delete Database / Reboot system / Download Log
   - See raw data (test and readings)

+### How to run a test
+1) Insert a new test with the unique ID
+2) Select the test in the "Start / Stop" section
+3) Start the test ...
+Stop the test
+4) Download the database with all the tests after a certain time
+5) Clear the system deleting the database and rebooting the RPi